Jaguar I-PACE Review & Prices

 Its screens are all bright and responsive to use, with easily navigable menus, although the way the dash-mounted ones are angled means they can reflect sunlight quite badly, making them difficult to see clearly while driving.
 Still, at least sat nav, Apple CarPlay and Android Auto are all included.

 EV Range Test: Audi e-tron v Jaguar I-Pace v Kia e-Niro v Mercedes EQC v Nissan Leaf v Tesla Model 3

-The I-Pace’s interior is futuristic but also genuinely plush – something you couldn’t honestly say about a Tesla – with lashings of leather, cool brushed aluminium and soft plastic trims dotted around its cabin.
+And the I-Pace’s interior is futuristic but also genuinely plush – something you couldn’t honestly say about a Tesla – with lashings of leather, cool brushed aluminium and soft plastic trims dotted around its cabin.

-There’s loads of adjustment – including at the lumbar – in the front seats to help you get comfortable and plenty of headroom so you won’t feel cramped, even if you’re very tall.
-There are numerous handy storage solutions, too, such a generous door bins on all four doors, two cup holders in the front and two on the rear armrest, as well as a smartphone slot between the front seats and iPad shelf beneath the rear bench.
+There’s loads of adjustment – including low down at the lumbar – in the front seats to help you get comfortable and plenty of headroom so you won’t feel cramped, even if you’re very tall.
+Space in the back is also pretty generous for two adults, however three adults sat across the rear seats is a squeeze.

 Plus, the Jaguar’s heavy batteries are tucked neatly under the floor which stops its tall body from leaning excessively in tight corners.
 In fact, the I-Pace is genuinely good fun to drive, with well-weighted steering and an eagerness to change direction.
 That does come at the expense of some comfort on bumpy roads at low speeds, but it’s much smoother on the motorway and certainly never crashes into ruts and potholes.